|Maps:||LPI Jamison 8930-2N 1:25000|

 After a break, continue on to Mt Stormbreaker.
 Then there is the final up and down (but more up than down) around Rip, over Rack, around Roar and over Rumble, before you reach Mt Cloudmaker.
 The top of Mt Cloudmaker is covered with trees and there are no views.
 There is a log book on top of the summit cairn that you can sign.

-From Mt Cloudmaker, head NNE on a vague track that drops down then traverses the north side of the summit ridge, before dropping off to the north down to Dex Creek.
+From Mt Cloudmaker, head NE on a vague track that traverses the northern flank of the summit ridge to its eastern end, before dropping off to the north down to Dex Creek at MGA401416.
 Note there is another track from the top of Mt Cloudmaker that heads generally south east, and then east on to the Ti Willa Tops, so don't just assume any track is the right one.
-Dex Creek usually has flowing water, and there are a number of campsites on both sides of the creek.
+Dex Creek usually has flowing water, but it can dry up after longer dry spells.
+There are a number of small campsites on both sides of the creek.

 Day 2: Dex Creek to Mt Strongleg to Mobbs Swamp (16km, 650m ascent)